This is the multi-page printable view of this section. Click here to print.

 - Copy the entire value of the Root certificate file.

-- Paste it into the Certificate Chain input area of the Certicafate Manager Creation page.
+- Paste it into the Certificate Chain input area on the Create Certicafate Manager page.

 3 - API Reference